-Incomplete work becomes an "F" if not completed in the time allotted by the instructor.
+eted in the time allotted by the instructor.
 A maximum of ten (10) school days is allowed to make up work.

 Point loss/grade reduction due to truancy, overdue/missing work, effort and/or participation may be included in a teacher's classroom plan and distributed to students and parents.
 In case of grade disputes, the student is responsible for proving the discrepancy with the student's original (paper) work.